-Shopify Payments reached even more countries, such as Italy, with more languages being supported, including Turkish, and the Shopify Capital program gave out a whopping $141 million in cash advances to merchants on the platform.
+Shopify Payments reached even more countries, such as Italy, with more languages being supported, including Turkish.
+The Shopify Capital program gave out a whopping $141 million in cash advances to merchants on the platform.

 Shopify Q4 2019 – Fulfillment and Growth

-The final quarter of 2019 – October to the end of December – marks the buildup to the holiday season and the biggest consumer spending-frenzy of the year: Black Friday.
+The final quarter of 2019 marks the buildup to the holiday season and the biggest consumer spending-frenzy of the year: Black Friday.

 “Shopify’s merchants had a tremendous fourth quarter, powered by our ongoing efforts to help them sell more and manage their businesses more effectively.” - Amy Shapero, Shopify’s CFO.

-The Shopify Fulfilment Network continued to increase towards the end of 2019 in preparation for the busiest shopping period of the year.
+The Shopify Fulfillment Network continued to increase towards the end of 2019 in preparation for the busiest shopping period of the year.

 The fulfillment system

 Towards the end of the third quarter, Shopify completed their acquisition of fulfillment specialist 6 River Systems, Inc. - a provider of collaborative warehouse fulfillment solutions - for the total sum of $450 million.
-This massively increases the scope of the Shopify Fulfilment Network and sets the stage for a shopping end of year GMV.
+This massively increases the scope of the Shopify Fulfillment Network.
+It also sets the stage for a shopping end of year GMV.

-The acquisition of 6 River Systems will help Shopify boost the growth of its Fulfilment Network
+The acquisition of 6 River Systems will help Shopify boost the growth of its Fulfillment Network.

-Shopify Fulfilment Network is now a $1 billion investment that seeks to directly address one of the key pain points of merchants.
-Merchants can take advantage of advanced machine learning strategies for inventory, as well as fast shipping times, low rates, and a focus on the merchants brand when the package arrives to the customer.
+Shopify Fulfillment Network is now a $1 billion investment that seeks to directly address one of merchants' key pain points.
+Merchants can take advantage of advanced machine learning strategies for inventory, fast shipping times, low rates.
+They can keep a focus on the branding when the package arrives to the customer.
 In short, packages arrive quicker, without mistakes, and in perfect condition.

 The new fulfillment system is arguably Shopify’s biggest innovation in a long time.
-Whereas sellers on Amazon have their product delivered in an Amazon box – basically stamping out their own brand in favor of the online commerce giant – customers using Shopify won’t even know that it came from Shopify.
-All the packaging, paperwork, and labeling is from the merchant’s own brand, allowing them to look more professional and build stronger relationships with customers.
+Meanwhile, sellers on Amazon have their product delivered in an Amazon box.
+This basically stamping out their own brand in favor of the online commerce giant.
+Customers using Shopify, on the other hand, won’t even know that it came from Shopify.
+All the packaging, paperwork, and labeling is from the merchant’s own brand.
+This allows them to look more professional and build stronger relationships with customers.